-The precipitation dataset used to drive the hydro-meteorological model is the ERA-Interim dataset [Dee et al., 2011], bias-corrected using the Global Precipitation Climatology Project [Huffman et al., 2009] creating the so called ERA-Interim Land dataset [Balsamo et al., 2015].
-ERA-Interim uses the IFS forecast model to extrapolate to where observations are unavailable, giving a gridded precipitation product at approximately 80km horizontal resolution.
-Though the precipitation resolution is coarser than that of the runoff modelling, high resolution in runoff prediction is of great importance, even when the precipitation is of coarser scale [Wood et al., 2011].
-The land surface is an integrator of precipitation, and also provides moderating processes of rainfall runoff partitioning based on land use and cover, soil and vegetation properties, slope and many other catchment factors.
-Here, the time period used from the ERA-Interim Land dataset is 1980 to 2010.
-The analyses have been performed at the global scale and within climatic regions as defined by Giorgi and Francisco [2000]: those used commonly in the climate literature and for seasonal forecasting [e.g. Weisheimer and Palmer, 2014], see Figure 1.
+The precipitation data set used to drive the hydrometeorological model is the ERA-Interim data set [Dee et al., 2011], bias corrected using the Global Precipitation Climatology Project [Huffman et al., 2009] creating the so-called ERA-Interim Land data set [Balsamo et al., 2015].
+ERA-Interim uses the IFS forecast model to extrapolate to where observations are unavailable, giving a gridded precipitation product at approximately 80 km horizontal resolution.
+Though the precipitation resolution is coarser than that of the runoff modeling, high resolution in runoff prediction is of great importance, even when the precipitation is of coarser scale [Wood et al., 2011].
+The land surface is an integrator of precipitation and also provides moderating processes of rainfall-runoff partitioning based on land use and cover, soil and vegetation properties, slope, and many other catchment factors.
+Here the time period used from the ERA-Interim Land data set is 1980 to 2010.
+The analyses have been performed at the global scale and within climatic regions as defined by Giorgi and Francisco [2000]: those used commonly in the climate literature and for seasonal forecasting [e.g., Weisheimer and Palmer, 2014], see Figure 1.